Microflash/Prim/README.md

 ## Status: alpha

+> [!IMPORTANT]
-**compris** is still in its early stages.
+> **compris** is still in its early stages.
 It is usable but expect massive and frequent changes before it becomes stable.

 ## Usage